jbs4bmx/HoltzmanShield/README.md

     },
     "HeadAreas": {
         "Top": false,           // [Boolean] Set "true" to enable protection for this part of the body.
         "Nape": false,          // [Boolean] Set "true" to enable protection for this part of the body.
+Will enable/disable both "Nape" and "LowerNape".
         "Ears": false,          // [Boolean] Set "true" to enable protection for this part of the body.
         "Eyes": false,          // [Boolean] Set "true" to enable protection for this part of the body.
         "Jaws": false           // [Boolean] Set "true" to enable protection for this part of the body.